code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 The `JmsTemplate` was [originally designed](https://bsnyderblog.blogspot.com/2010/02/using-spring-jmstemplate-to-send-jms.html){:target="_blank"} to be used with a [J2EE container](https://docs.oracle.com/cd/E17802_01/j2ee/j2ee/1.4/docs/tutorial-update6/doc/Overview3.html){:target="_blank"}.
 It was the responsibility of the container to provide the necessary pooling of the JMS resources (connections, sessions, consumers and producers).

-With the development of frameworks like [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"} a different solution was necessary.
+With the development of frameworks like [Spring Boot](https://spring.io/projects/spring-boot){:target="_blank"} a different solution was needed.
 As caching of JMS resources was no longer handled by the container.

 This is where the [CachingConnectionFactory](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jms/connection/CachingConnectionFactory.html){:target="_blank"} comes into play.
 It wraps a JMS provider's connection to provide caching of sessions, connections and producers.
 It also handles automatic connection recovery.

 By default, it uses a single session to create many connections.
-If you need to scale further, you can also specify the number of sessions to cache using the sessionCacheSize property.
+If you need to scale further, you can also specify the number of sessions to cache using the `sessionCacheSize` property.

 Configuring a `CachingConnectionFactory` is quite simple.
 Pass a `ConnectionFactory` and don't forget to set the `sessionCacheSize` if you need to scale.